red/web-redlake/content/en/services/product-design.md

       "
     image: "images/design-hands-on-desk-sm.jpg"
     image_position: "left"
+  - template: "media-feature"
+    heading: "Design is an edge piece."
+    content: "It's not the whole puzzle, but it's where you need to start.
+And the more you know about the end game, the better you can position yourself in the beginning.
+Our combination of broad, real-world experience and history of building systems companies rely on informs how we design systems so they can be built successfully and maintained for the long haul.<br>
+      "
+    image: "images/design-wordcloud-sm.png"
+    image_position: "right"
   - template: "action-feature"
     heading: "Hit us with your best shot."
     content: Think you can stump us?
 Think again.